Hervé Pierre (designer)

-Hervé Pierre Braillard, known as Hervé Pierre, (born 1965), is a French-American fashion and costume designer.
+Hervé Pierre Braillard, known as Hervé Pierre (born 1965) is a French-American fashion and costume designer.
 In 1987, he received the first Christian Dior award from the Comité Colbert.
-Pierre has designed fashions for four United States first ladies including Laura Bush, Hillary Clinton, Michelle Obama, and Melania Trump since the 1990s.
+Pierre has designed fashions for four United States first ladies since the 1990s: Hillary Clinton, Laura Bush, Michelle Obama, and Melania Trump.

 Biography

-After graduating from the École de la Chambre Syndicale de la Couture Parisienne he studied at the art history department of the Sorbonne.
+After graduating from the École de la chambre syndicale de la couture parisienne he studied at the art history department of the Sorbonne.
 In 1987, he received the first Christian Dior award from the Comité Colbert.
 The next year he became assistant to Erik Mortensen at the Balmain fashion house.
 After the departure of Mortensen, Pierre created three of his own fashion collections in 1991 and 1992.